-Currently, our favorite Galaxy S21 deals come from Samsung.
-Pre-order your Galaxy S21 at Samsung and you'll get up to $700 off with trade-in.
-After discount, you'll pay just $99 for the Galaxy S21, $299 for the Galaxy S21 Plus, or $499 for the Galaxy S21 Ultra.
+Currently, our favorite Samsung phone deals come from Samsung itself.
+For instance, purchase a Galaxy S21 at Samsung and you'll get up to $700 off with trade-in.
+After discount, you'll pay just $149 for the Galaxy S21, $299 for the Galaxy S21 Plus, or $499 for the Galaxy S21 Ultra.
 If your current phone has a cracked screen, you can still get up to $550 off if you trade it in.

 - Galaxy Note 20 Ultra vs. Galaxy S20 Ultra: Which phone should you buy?

 Galaxy S21: from $149 w/ trade-in @ Samsung

 If you're looking for the cheapest Galaxy S21, the buck stops with the base Galaxy S21 config.
 It packs a 6.2-inch 120Hz adaptive display, Snapdragon 888 CPU, 8GB of RAM, 10MP front camera.
 You also get 12MP main, 12MP ultrawide, and 64MP telephoto rear camera lenses.
 Pre-order by January 28 and you'll get a $100 Samsung credit and free Galaxy SmartTag.
 If you have an eligible phone to trade in, you could get up to $700 off and pay just $2.78/month via a 36-month contract, which is the lowest price we've seen for any unlocked Galaxy S21.
 View Deal